Here are some great tips showing you how to organize and store your Christmas ornaments and decor!

 For all the other Christmas decor and Christmas trees, I pack them up with tissue paper (for fragile items) into the same red and green bins.
 I keep the ornaments in their own bins and the decor in separate bins so the ornaments don’t get squished.

-I don’t like buying wreath storage containers as they often are the same price as the wreath itself!
-I just make sure to find a bin that will fit my wreaths.
-I have one bin that fits four Christmas wreaths!
+Also I don’t like buying wreath storage containers as they often are the same price as the wreath itself!
+I just make sure to find a bin that will fit my wreaths and I have one bin that fits four Christmas wreaths!

 I don’t have a lot of Christmas lights as my Christmas trees come pre-lit and the smaller lights I use come in small plastic containers.
 The best way to store long strands of lights is to wrap them around a flat piece of cardboard and place them upright in a storage bin.
 You don’t need to buy fancy light organizers but if you prefer that I’ve listed some below.
 The green plastic light organizers are pretty cool and a great price!